discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

   - name: Aegis
     uptime: on demand
     variant: party
-code: '[&DQEQGi4fPjZLFwAAehYAAEwBTAFIAUgBiRIAAAAAAAAAAAAAAAAAAAAAAAA=]'
+code: "[&DQEQGi4fPjZLFwAAehYAAEwBTAFIAUgBiRIAAAAAAAAAAAAAAAAAAAAAAAA=]"
+cmGuide: ""
 classification:
   - 5
   - 4
   - 5
   - 2
   - 3
-date: 2022-04-17T19:24:30.425Z
+date: 2022-04-29T09:39:36.006Z
-conditions:
-  - name: Burning
-  - name: Vulnerability
-  - name: Crippled
-  - name: Bleeding
-cmGuide: ''
 ---

 <Beginner>

 The **<Specialization text="Condi Firebrand" name="Firebrand"/>** is a self-sufficient DPS build, which is not entirely relying on support from the party.
 This is achieved by bringing slightly more than 50% <Boon name="Quickness" /> to the party.
 Further, this build brings <Boon name="Stability"/> for the team.
 Don't be fooled though; the DPS sacrifice is neglectable so that the <Specialization text="Condi Firebrand" name="Firebrand"/> maintains consistent very high DPS.
-In addition to that, a free utility slot allows the <Specialization text="Condi Firebrand" name="Firebrand"/> to adapt to almost any situation and fill the parties needs ideally.
+In addition to that, a free utility slot allows the <Specialization text="Condi Firebrand" name="Firebrand"/> to adapt to almost any situation and fill the parties' needs ideally.

 The beginner version should not be played in the slot of a <Boon name="Quickness" />-provider.
 Instead, it is a fully fledged DPS class!
 The added <Boon name="Quickness" /> will help to cover potential gaps in <Boon name="Quickness"/> application and alleviate some of stress the <Boon name="Quickness" />-provider might face.

-This is a great build to get started in fractals as you provide a base amount of supportive utilty.
+This is a great build to get started in fractals as you provide a base amount of supportive utility.
 As you progress through fractals and discover new depths of the immersive gameplay of Guild Wars 2, you can tweak this build more and more.
-Before reading the advanced version of this page, we recommend to acquire an in depth understanding of your CC skills and when to use them efficiently.
+Before reading the advanced version of this page, we recommend acquiring an in-depth understanding of your CC skills and when to use them efficiently.
 You also should be able to hit more than 45% <Boon name="Quickness"/> uptime (measure this with the [arc-dps](https://www.deltaconnected.com/arcdps/) boon table [addon](https://github.com/knoxfighter/GW2-ArcDPS-Boon-Table)).
 And finally, you should be able to execute the basic step-by-step rotation provided below without spending too much thought on it.

-The advanced page provides a more complete overview over all the utility the <Specialization name="Guardian"/> has to offer.
+The advanced page provides a more complete overview of all the utilities the <Specialization name="Guardian"/> has to offer.
 If you ever feel like you are missing information feel free to already swap to the advanced page!

 <Information>

 Although this build lists 162 <Attribute name="Agony Resistance"/>, it is not a strict requirement!
-We recommend to get started with this build anyway - even if it might be suboptimal while being in Tier 1 or 2 fractals.
+We recommend getting started with this build anyway - even if it might be suboptimal while being in Tier 1 or 2 fractals.
 Keep upgrading your <Attribute name="Agony Resistance"/> until you reach the suggested variant.
-In the beginning it is much more important to learn about fractal mechanics and your skills rather than equipping optimal gear.
+In the beginning, it is much more important to learn about fractal mechanics and your skills rather than equipping optimal gear.

 </Information>